 Recovering from Spider Vein Removal

-You should notice an almost-immediate reduction in your spider veins after your procedure.
+You should notice a rapid reduction in your spider veins after your procedure.
 Sclerotherapy typically removes 50 to 70 percent of the treated spider veins.
-Laser vein removal may require several treatment sessions to achieve the desired results.
+Laser vein removal may require several treatment sessions to achieve the desired results.*

 If new spider veins form in the future, repeat treatment may be necessary.